silv3rr/pywho/README.md

 Only latest glftpd version 2.12+ is supported (other versions untested)

-Pick one of these 3 methods
+Pick one of these 3 setup methods

 ## apt

 - `apt install python3-sysv-ipc`
 - `apt install python3-geoip2`  (optional)
-- `git clone` this repo and run script: `./pywho.py`
+- `git clone` this repo and run `./pywho.py`

 ## venv/pip